 Back to top

 Sometimes a lumbar puncture is done more than once.
-For example if you’re having intrathecal chemotherapy, you may need several doses of this and will need to have a lumbar puncture each time.
+For example, if you’re having intrathecal chemotherapy, you may need several doses and will need to have a lumbar puncture each time.

 This information has been compiled using a number of reliable sources, including: